When Will Justin Bieber And Hailey Baldwin Have Kids? They Are Reportedly ‘Leaving The Timing Up To God’

 It has been reported that Justin is seeking treatment for depression.
 He has been open with his fans about his struggles, providing them with updates via Instagram.
 Not only have his fans been supportive of the singer, but his wife Hailey has also been by his side.

-As previously reported by Inquisitr, Hailey clapped back at rumors that the two were having marital problems, posting to social media telling her followers not to believe everything they read “on the internet.”
+As previously reported by The Inquisitr, Hailey clapped back at rumors that the two were having marital problems, posting to social media to tell her followers not to believe everything they read “on the internet.”